rubixchain/learn/docs/developer-guides/smart-contracts/write-deploy.md

   "deployerAddr": "DID of the user who is deploying the smart contract", "quorumType": 2,
   "rbtAmount": 1,
-  "smartContractToken": "The smart contract token hash generated in generate-smart-contract api" }'
+  "smartContractToken": "The smart contract tokenID generated in generate-smart-contract api" }'
 ```